 Shelter Entertainment was founded by 17 year William Morris Agency veteran, VP and multiple department head Alan Iezman in 1995.
 Iezman led the TV talent department for many years before moving into the Motion Picture talent department, and running it as well.
-Iezman has been/is involved in the careers of Academy Award winners Tom Hanks and Robin Williams, nominee Michelle Pfeiffer, Michael Keaton, George Eads, Benjamin Bratt, Lance Henriksen, multiple Emmy nominee Gail O'Grady, Valerie Bertinelli, Victoria Principal and many, many others.
+Iezman has been/is involved in the careers of Academy Award winners Tom Hanks and Robin Williams, nominees Michelle Pfeiffer and Michael Keaton and iconic legendary actress/film director Penny Marshall.
+Howie Mandel, Jack Wagner, Terry Farrell, George Eads, Benjamin Bratt, multiple Emmy nominees Gail O'Grady and Mike Farrell, Valerie Bertinelli, Victoria Principal were and are among many, many others.
 Iezman continues to nurture and further the careers of Shelter's talented clientele.

 Veteran manager Ray McKigney heads up the branding, licensing and merchandising department for Shelter.
 Among many other accomplishments, he is responsible for the packaging and tremendous success of the Daisy Fuentes line of products at Kohl's.